craigargh/cfg-python/slides/session_4.md

 ----

 **Exercise 4.7:** Write a program to create a random name.
-You should have a list of random firstnames and a list of lastnames.
+You should have a list of random first-names and a list of last-names.
 Choose a random item from each and display the result.

 Extension: Using list of verbs and a list of nouns, create randomised sentences